dfki-ric/docker_image_development/image_setup/03_release_image/Readme.md

 # Build Release Image

-When you need to save your workspace state, you can create a release image.
+Release images are created from a fully initialized devel image by copying the mounted host directories into the container.

-You don't need to edit the Dockerfile, all it does is to copy the previously mounted folders into the image.
+In order to achieve this, ou just execute the `build.sh` located here and push the newly generated image to your registry as desired.

-Just execute the build.sh and push the images
+There is no need to edit the Dockerfile here.
+The script just copies the folders that were mounted by the devel container into the newly created image.